codergal6502/EpochEditor/README.md

 ### Installing

-* You can currently download binaries for Mac (in a `.dmg` disk image) and Linux (as an AppImage).
+* You can currently download binaries:
+   * for Mac (in a `.dmg` disk image),
+   * for Linux (as an AppImage), and
-* A Windows executable download (in a ZIP file) is planned.
+   * for Windows (in a ZIP file).

 ### Executing program

 * If you're on an ARM64 Mac, you can download the binary.
 You may need to allow "Gatekeeper" to launch the application or need to dequarantine the application:
    * Execute `xattr -dr com.apple.quarantine path/to/EpochEditor.app`, replacing the sample path to the actual path to your downloaded copy of EpochEditor.
 * If you're on x64 Linux, you can download the AppImage.
-* Otherwise, the fastest way to get started is:
+* If you're on Windows, you can download the ZIP file.
+You'll need to install [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) if it's not already installed.
+   * No testing on Windows has been done; only cursory testing has been done using WINE.
+* You can also run the project from source:
 ```
 dotnet run --project src/EpochEditor.Gui/EpochEditor.Gui.csproj
 ```